amzn/amazon-payments-magento-2-plugin/README.md

 1. Click 'Download Public Key' to save the Public Key locally
 1. To obtain the Public Key ID, please email your Amazon Pay POC with your Seller Central Merchant ID and Public key that you just downloaded (attached in the email)
 1. Amazon Pay will respond with the Public Key ID, which then you add in the Public Key ID field
-1. Merchant Id will be the same as you V1 credentails, please copy and paste it here
+1. Merchant Id will be the same as your V1 credentails, please copy and paste it here
-1. Store Id refers to the Client Id in V1 settings, please copy and paste it here
+1. Store Id refers to the Client Id in V1 settings, please copy it or retrieve it from "Login with Amazon" application in Seller Central and paste it here
 1. Rest of the settings are all similar to the V1 settings.
 We recommend to use the same settings as used in V1.
-[View V1 Confirgurations documentation](https://amzn.github.io/amazon-payments-magento-2-plugin/configuration.html)
+[View V1 Configuration documentation](https://amzn.github.io/amazon-payments-magento-2-plugin/configuration.html)